 Also, there are other reasons to treat such tests with caution for the time being.

 “Whilst both tests make no or very few false positive errors — they only very rarely wrongly state a non-COVID-19 sample as showing antibodies to COVID-19 — both tests sometimes miss detecting COVID-19 in samples which are from infected patients,” notes Prof. Jon Deeks, of the University of Birmingham’s Institute of Applied Health Research, in the United Kingdom.

-For people in the U.S. who do wish to take advantage of antibody tests, the Centers for Disease Control and Prevention (CDC) encourage them to contact their healthcare providers for more information.
+For people in the U.S. who do wish to take advantage of antibody tests, the Centers for Disease Control and Prevention (CDC)

 For live updates on the latest developments regarding the novel coronavirus and COVID-19, click here.